Kaizo: Pokémon Kaizo

-The kaizo series of Pokémon games (especially Emerald Kaizo) started to grab the attention of YouTubers and Twitch streamers in 2019–2020, as channels such as ChaoticMeatball and zwiggo started to upload challenge runs using mono-typed teams and other restrictions.
+The kaizo series of Pokémon fan games (especially Emerald Kaizo) started to grab the attention of YouTubers and Twitch streamers in 2019–2020, as channels such as ChaoticMeatball and zwiggo started to upload challenge runs using mono-typed teams and other restrictions.
 These games are known for having enemy trainers with complicated teams and movesets, forcing the player to fight most trainers, who are often optional in the original games, and limiting resources for the player.
 This includes preventing them from using healing items in battle, only allowing them access to under-powered Pokémon against much stronger enemy teams, and limiting access to powerful moves such as stat-boosting moves, forcing them to strategize against enemy teams rather than casually play through the game.
 They are also known for having difficult and complicated overworld puzzles.
 Other kaizo games include Blue Kaizo and Crystal Kaizo, while advanced difficulty ROM hacks such as FireRed hack "Radical Red" and Emerald hack "Run & Bun" are often associated with the kaizo series due to their similar level of difficulty.

-In May 2022, the YouTube channel Pokémon Challenges uploaded a video titles "How I Beat the Hardest Pokémon Game Ever Made", detailing his 151st (and final) attempt to beat Pokémon Emerald Kaizo while following the "Hardcore Nuzlocke" challenge rules, meaning he had to permanently store all fainted Pokémon, only catch the first encounter in each area, keep his Pokémon levels under a self-imposed cap, and restart the run should he lose a battle.
+In May 2022, the YouTube channel Pokémon Challenges uploaded a video titled, "How I Beat the Hardest Pokémon Game Ever Made", detailing his 151st (and final) attempt to beat Pokémon Emerald Kaizo while following the "Hardcore Nuzlocke" challenge rules, meaning he had to permanently store all fainted Pokémon, only catch the first encounter in each area, keep his Pokémon levels under a self-imposed cap, and restart the run should he lose a battle.
 This video features other YouTubers such as WolfeyVGC and Jaiden Animations and has accumulated over 7 million views.
 Since his victory, multiple streamers and YouTubers, such as WolfeyVGC, have also completed "Hardcore Nuzlocke" challenges of Emerald Kaizo and beating the game has become a status symbol within the Nuzlocke community.
 In February 2023, Twitch streamer Prouty completed a "Hardcore Nuzlocke Deathless" challenge of Emerald Kaizo, meaning that not a single one of his Pokémon fainted during his run.
 This run was celebrated by Pchal, who made a video in December 2023 breaking down this run.

+In March 2026, the "official" sequel of Emerald Kaizo got released under the name of Platinum Kaizo.